rust-lang/edition-guide/src/editions/transitioning-your-code-to-a-new-edition.md

 things that `cargo fix` couldn't fix.
 If you find it difficult to work through the warnings, that's a bug!

 Once you're warning-free with this command you're good to go.

+> The `--edition-idioms` flag applies only to the "current crate" if you want
+> to run it against a workspace is necessary to use a workaround with
+> `RUSTFLAGS` in order to execute it in all the workspace members.
+>
+> ```shell
+> $ RUSTFLAGS='-Wrust_2018_idioms' cargo fix --all
+> ```

 Enjoy the new edition!